Brain Injury: I can explain it to you, but I cannot understand it for you™

 To ensure that Wisconsin always receives the highest quality personalized Resource Facilitation Services please consider donating to the Brain Injury Resource Center of Wisconsin, Inc. today.
 Every dollar is not just a donation, but an investment in your community; one survivor, one family, and one friend at a time.
 Donations are tax-deductible as allowed by law.

 Bari shows some of her life and experiences as God brought her through a brain injury sustained in a major car accident and how he continues to open doors for her years after the accident.
-An inspiring story of God’s faithfulness and a spiritual mile-marker that continues to inspire her today!
+It is an inspiring story of God’s faithfulness and a spiritual mile marker that continues to inspire her today!

 Bari’s Story

 High school was done for the 2004-2005 school year, the dance recital was over, summer vacation was starting, and Bari had begun to take driving lessons.
-Bari (15 years old at the time) and her then-boyfriend had been invited to a house party to celebrate the birthday of a friend.
-Before leaving for the party, Bari and I had decided that it was best if she called me to pick her up from her boyfriend’s house later that evening.
+Bari (15 years old at the time) and her then-boyfriend had been invited to a house party to celebrate a friend’s birthday.
+Before leaving for the party, Bari and I had decided it was best if she called me to pick her up from her boyfriend’s house later that evening.
 The party location and her boyfriend’s house were about 45 minutes northwest of our house.
-As her mother, I was worried that her boyfriend would be too tired after their long day and I was worried for his and her safety.
+I was concerned that her boyfriend would be too tired after their long day for such a long drive.
 My husband was out of town on business and like a lot of moms, I cannot sleep until Bari is back at home anyway.

 At that moment I was not in a panic, since I made the assumption that they may not be too injured and were going to be alright.
 I guess I just didn’t have enough details and I didn’t imagine the worse.
 His mother did tell me they were hit by a truck, but she didn’t know what kind of truck it was.
 I remember thinking maybe a pick-up truck or something of the sort.
 They were not going to be on the freeway and I could not imagine that traveling the side roads and quiet city streets that time of night could cause anything worse than a fender-bender.
 I was so terribly wrong.
 His mother told me they were taken to our local Children’s Hospital so I took the freeway since it was the quickest and most direct route, with his step-father following us in their car.
 Had I known what I was about to find out, I may not have decided to drive myself to the hospital.